LearningMike/musings/README.md

 Let kids build an AR RC plane, while learning about how planes work.

 # Let Them Eat Cake
-Touch grass
+Touch grass.
-Enjoy reality
+Enjoy reality.
-Do it in real life
+Do it in real life.
 All words from privileged people, not everyone did so well in the location lottery.